Normanhurst

-Normanhurst is a suburb in the Northern Sydney region, or Upper North Shore of Sydney in the state of New South Wales, Australia, 22 kilometres north-west of the Sydney central business district in the local government area of Hornsby Shire.
+Normanhurst is a suburb in the Upper North Shore region of Sydney in the state of New South Wales, Australia, 22 kilometres north-west of the Sydney central business district in the local government area of Hornsby Shire.

 History

 Normanhurst was originally known as Hornsby, with the suburb that is now known as Hornsby called Jack's Island.

 The land on which Normanhurst stands was granted to Constable Horne, who along with Constable John Thorn, captured bushrangers Dalton and John MacNamara, leader of the North Rocks gang on 22 June 1830.
 Constable Horne's land became what is now known as Normanhurst and Constable Thorn's land became the neighbouring suburb of Thornleigh.

 The construction of the Main Northern and North Shore railway lines in the 1890s brought about a name change.
 The two lines were joined at a station called Hornsby Junction, whereas the station one stop south on the Northern line kept the name Hornsby.
 Due to confusion around the similarly named stops, the postmaster demanded that Hornsby station change its name.

 The railway station originally known as 'Hornsby', opened on 21 November 1895 and the name was changed by the local community to Normanhurst in 1900.

 The first Hornsby Post Office opened on 1 August 1864 and was renamed South Hornsby in 1900 and Normanhurst in 1905.

 Normanhurst was derived from the name of a prominent resident, civil engineer Norman Selfe (1839–1911), with hurst being the English word for a wooded hill.
 Selfe protested against the name change, preferring the name St Normans, which he suggested would have been "more elegant and suggestive".
 The railway station was renamed in 1900 and was used for the suburb that developed around it.

+The interwar years saw significant suburban development in areas like Normanhurst as Sydney's population grew and the demand for residential housing increased.
+The period marked a shift from large estates to smaller suburban blocks as the city expanded outwards and saw a growth of family homes with larger gardens, reflecting the emerging middle-class lifestyle, especially with the expansion of the train network and the establishment of more suburban rail stations.

+Normanhurst continued to develop following the end of World War II, when many new homes were built during the 1950s and 1960s, as part of Sydney's post-war housing boom.
+It grew into a more distinct suburban character with tree-lined streets and family homes.

+Normanhurst Boys High School was opened in 1958.

+Today Normanhurst is a quiet suburb with a blend of old homes.
+It remains popular with families due to its proximity to quality schools, transport links and leafy neighbourhoods.

 Heritage listings

-Normanhurst has one heritage-listed site, including:
+Normanhurst has one heritage-listed site: